cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 }
 ```

-Note that the standard `Tx` type can be used to decode `TxRaw`.

 Signature verifiers should verify signatures by decoding `TxRaw` and then
 encoding `SignDocRaw` with the raw body bytes.

+The standard `Tx` type (which is byte compatible with `TxRaw`) can be used to
+decode transactions for all other use cases.

 #### `SIGN_MODE_LEGACY_AMINO`

-In order to support legacy wallets and exchanges, we will temporarily support
+In order to support legacy wallets and exchanges, Amino JSON will be emporarily
-Amino JSON for signing transactions.
+supported transaction signing.
 Once wallets and exchanges have had a
 chance to upgrade to protobuf based signing, this option will be disabled.
 In
-the meantime, it is foreseen that disabling the current signing API would cause
+the meantime, it is foreseen that disabling the current Amino signing would cause
 too much breakage to be feasible.

-Legacy integrations will be able to sign a transaction using the current Amino
+Legacy clients will be able to sign a transaction using the current Amino
 JSON format and have it encoded to protobuf using the REST `/tx/encode`
 endpoint before broadcasting.